alantech/alan/rfcs/012 - Either, Option, and Result Destructuring.md

 Note that, in both branches of the above `if` statement, the status (`ok` or `err`) of the `Result` is already known, but the user must then call either `getOr` or `getErr` in order to retrieve the expected value.
 (Note that `getOrDefault` is not yet implemented, but only makes this process marginally easier.)
+`getOrExit` was also recently added to the API, which is a good alternative, but the name implies that the function is fallible (albeit the failure case is quite dramatic), despite this use-case being categorically infallible.
 Instead, it would be much easier for the user (and potentially even more efficient, although marginally) if the variable could be immediately used as if it were destructured.
 Since `isOk` already guarantees that the `Result` is `ok` (when it returns `true`, otherwise the guarantee is that it's `err`), it would make sense to be able to write the above code like this:
 ```